Wu Yibing: 2019–2021: Hiatus due to injury

-2022: Historic major debut & third round, Meteoric rise to top 125
+2022: Historic major debut, top 125

-In 2022, he won three Challenger titles in the United States, including back-to-back trophy runs in July in Rome, Georgia and Indianapolis.
+In 2022, he won three Challenger titles in the United States, including back-to-back trophy runs in July in Rome, Georgia and Indianapolis, Indiana.
 As a result, he reached the top 200 at a career-high of No. 174, on 25 July 2022.
-His four career total Challenger titles made him the most decorated Chinese player in the circuit’s history.
+His four career total Challenger titles made him the most decorated Chinese player in the circuit's history.

 At the US Open he qualified to make his Grand Slam debut.
 He became the first male Chinese in the Open Era to qualify at the US Open, winning his last qualifying match before Zhang Zhizhen also won his last match later in the same day.
 Wu won his first round match against 31st seed Nikoloz Basilashvili, becoming the first male Chinese player to win a US Open match in the Open era and a Grand Slam match in 63 years since Mei Fu Chi at Wimbledon 1959.
 He beat fellow qualifier Nuno Borges in five sets in the second round to become the first Chinese male player to reach the third round of any Grand Slam event since Kho Sin-Kie in 1946 Wimbledon.
 He also became the first Chinese man ever to reach the third round in the tournament history (since 1881).
 As a result, he moved 43 positions up to world No. 131 in the rankings on 12 September 2022.
 He then lost to world No. 1, Daniil Medvedev, in the third round.

 He finished his year ranked No. 119, 1000 spots higher than his ranking at the end of the 2021 season.